rtaket/sarif-sdk/samples/HelloWorldSkim/readme.md

     Defines any additional command line options.
 2. AnalyzeCommand.cs

-    Defines which assemblies contain the skimmers (rules).
+    AnalyzeComamnd drives the analysis.
+Most of the work is done by its base class, `AnalyzeCommandBase`.
+The only customization in AnalyzeCommand is to define which assemblies contain the skimmers (rules).
 2. AnalyzeContext.cs

-    Determines if a target is valid for processing by the skimmers.
+    AnalyzeContext provides information about the target file and any configuration to be used during the analysis.
 4. Skimmers\HelloWorldSkimmer.cs

     A skimmer (rule) which verifies if the word 'helloworld' exists in the target file.
 The skimmer makes itself available for analysis